Bhaveshupadhyay/tap_invest/README.md

 ## google_fonts

-used to apply custom Google Fonts across the app for a clean and modern look
+used to apply the Inter font globally across the app